Coderblr/cif_creation/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 ## How to Run the Project
 Backend Setup
-Navigate to the backend directory:      cd backend Install Python dependencies:            pip install -r requirements.txt Start the FastAPI server:               python main.py
+Navigate to the backend directory:      "cd backend" Install Python dependencies:            "pip install -r requirements.txt" Start the FastAPI server:               "python main.py"

 The backend will run on http://localhost:8000

 ## Frontend Setup
-Open a new terminal and navigate to the frontend directory:     cd frontend Install Node.js dependencies:                                   npm install Start the React development server:                             npm start
+Open a new terminal and navigate to the frontend directory:     "cd frontend" Install Node.js dependencies:                                   "npm install" Start the React development server:                             "npm start"

 The frontend will run on http://localhost:3000